tamerusta/GDSC-KOU-Solution-Challange-App/README.md

 This app uses Firebase for storage, authentication, and database.
 The app also utilizes external libraries such as Glide for image loading and Android Image Cropper for image cropping.

 Installation
-1. Clone this repository to your local machine using https://github.com/GDSC-KOU-Tech-Team/SCapp-complete
+1. Clone this repository to your local machine.
 2. Open the project in Android Studio.
 3. Create a new Firebase project and add your Android app to the project.
 Download the google-services.json file and add it to the app directory in the project.
 4. In the Firebase Console, enable Email/Password authentication and Cloud Firestore.